 On the other hand, if your egg didn’t get fertilized during ovulation, your progesterone levels drop and your endometrial lining starts to shed in menstruation.
 Aunt Flo’s back in town again!

-But how do you know when that window is, exactly?
+This part can be tricky as everyone’s fertile window is different.
 If you don’t have a perfect 28-day cycle, pinpointing ovulation closely enough to get your conception timing right can feel like a guessing game.
-The good news is that there totally are ways to figure out when to have sex to get pregnant.
+The good news is that there are ways to figure out when to have sex to get pregnant.

 Ovulation predictor kits